jumaanr-devopslabs/sqlapp_v2_containerjobs/README.md

 - The pipeline is triggered by changes to the `main` branch.

 This YAML file automates the process of building and deploying a Docker image for a .NET application to Azure Container Registry.

+# Dockerfile Explanation:

+Refer the docker file : [Dockerfile](sqlapp/Dockerfile)

+1. **`FROM mcr.microsoft.com/dotnet/aspnet:6.0`**:
+   - This line specifies the base image for the Docker container.
+The image used here is the official ASP.NET Core runtime image (`aspnet`) version 6.0 from Microsoft's container registry (`mcr.microsoft.com`).
+This image contains the necessary runtime environment to run ASP.NET Core applications.

+2. **`WORKDIR /app`**:
+   - This sets the working directory inside the container to `/app`.
+Any subsequent commands in the Dockerfile will be executed in this directory.
+If the directory doesn't exist, Docker will create it.

+3. **`COPY . .`**:
+   - This command copies all the files and directories from the current directory on the host machine (where the Docker build command is run) to the working directory (`/app`) inside the Docker container.
+The first `.` represents the source (current directory), and the second `.` represents the destination (working directory).

+4. **`EXPOSE 80`**:
+   - This instruction informs Docker that the container will listen on port 80 at runtime.
+It does not actually publish the port; it merely indicates that the application inside the container will use this port.
+The port can be mapped to the host machine's port when running the container.

+5. **`ENTRYPOINT ["dotnet", "sqlapp.dll"]`**:
+   - This sets the command that will be executed when the container starts.
+In this case, the `dotnet` command is run with the `sqlapp.dll` argument, which will start the ASP.NET Core application specified by the `sqlapp.dll` file.
+This ensures that the container runs the application when started.